dashincubator/dash-incubator-rules/rules.md

 [Concept](#21-concepts) creators are automatically added as Stakeholders of any Bounty that derives from the Concept.

-> On Trello, the stakeholder usernames are added to the Card's description in a Stakeholders section, including any additional information on the context for their involvement.

 ## 2.5 Tasks

 A Task is the basic unit of work in the Incubator and represents a unit of open-source output that a user can produce for a specified reward.